Nanshin-ron: Meiji-period origin

 In Japanese historiography, the term nanshin-ron is used to describe Japanese writings on the importance to Japan of the South Seas region in the Pacific Ocean.
 Japanese interest in Southeast Asia can be observed in writings of the Edo period (17th–19th centuries).

-During the final years of the Edo period, the leaders of the Meiji Restoration determined that Japan needed to pursue a course of imperialism in emulation of the European nations to attain equality in status with the West, as European powers were laying claim to territories ever closer to Japan.

 After the Meiji Restoration of 1868, the nanshin-ron policy came to be advanced with the southern regions as a focus for trade and emigration.
-During the early Meiji period, Japan derived economic benefits from Japanese emigrants to Southeast Asia, among which there were prostitutes (Karayuki-san) who worked in brothels in British Malaya, Singapore, the Philippines, the Dutch East Indies and French Indochina.
+During the early Meiji era, Japan derived economic benefits from Japanese emigrants to Southeast Asia, among which there were prostitutes (Karayuki-san) who worked in brothels in British Malaya, Singapore, the Philippines, the Dutch East Indies and French Indochina.
 Nanshin-ron was advocated as a national policy by a group of Japanese ideologues during the 1880s and the 1890s.
 Writings of the time often presented areas of Micronesia and Southeast Asia as uninhabited or uncivilised and suitable for Japanese colonisation and cultivation.

+As Western colonial powers laid claim to territories ever closer to Japan, Meiji leaders sought to strengthen Japan's international position so that it could attain equal status with the West as a sovereign nation.
+As a result, Japan began to apply the lessons it learned from European imperialism and itself became a colonial power.
 In its initial stages Nanshin-ron focused primarily on Southeast Asia, and until the late 1920s, it concentrated on gradual and peaceful Japanese advances into the region to address what the Japanese saw as the twin problems of underdevelopment and Western colonialism.

 During the first decade of the 20th century, private Japanese companies became active in trade in Southeast Asia.
 Communities of emigrant Japanese merchants arose in many areas and sold sundry goods to local customers, and Japanese imports of rubber and hemp increased.
-Large-scale Japanese investment occurred especially in rubber, copra, and hemp plantations in Malaya and in Mindanao in the southern Philippines.
+Large-scale Japanese investment in rubber planting and iron mining occurred in Malaya.
+Other resources obtained from Southeast Asia included copra and hemp from plantations in Malaya and in Mindanao in the southern Philippines.
 The Japanese Foreign Ministry established consulates in Manila (1888), Singapore (1889), and Batavia (1909).

-With increasing Japanese industrialization came the realization that Japan was dependent on the supply of many raw materials from overseas locations outside its direct control and was hence vulnerable to that supply's disruption.
+With increasing Japanese industrialization came the realization that Japan was dependent on the supply of many raw materials from overseas locations outside its direct control and was therefore vulnerable to supply chain disruptions.
 The Japanese need for the promotion of trade, developing and protecting sea routes, and official encouragement of emigration to ease overpopulation arose simultaneously with the strengthening of the Imperial Japanese Navy, which gave Japan the military strength to protect its overseas interests if diplomacy failed.